This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 This was a short yet memorable trip.
 I’ll always remember the WOW moment I experienced on that scenic flight to Hazards Beach.

 I was excited to take my family back there a couple of years later where we stayed at Coles Bay and hiked into Wineglass Bay and Hazards Beach.

-Tours of Wineglass Bay, Freycinet National PArk
+Tours of Wineglass Bay, Freycinet National Park

-- Book a 30 minute Scenic Flight over Freycinet National Park
+- Book a 30-minute Scenic Flight over Freycinet National Park

 - Wineglass Bay Cruise with lunch